One AI Tutor Per Child: Personalized learning is finally here

 Update: Many interesting points in the Hacker News discussion of this article.
 One point I’ll add is many seem to be missing that we are talking about boosting the human-human loop with a learning tutor/co-pilot.
 We are not talking about an AI tutor taking over entirely.
 Learning is always best when it is bi-directional and collaborative.

-You might also like reading: How do we enable playful learning?
+You might also like reading: What does it actually mean to personalize learning?